-- In 2015, the Marine Energies Research International Center (MERIC) was launched in Chile.
-Antoine ROUSSEAU will be the scientific coordinator for Inria, and several members of LEMON, CARDAMOM and TOSCA research teams will be involved in this 8 years project in partnership with DCNS and Enel. - Antoine ROUSSEAU co-organized the CEMRACS 2015, in Marseilles: 6 weeks with more than 100 participants. - Fabien MARCHE and Antoine ROUSSEAU co-organized the workshop Numerical Models for Coastal Hazards in Montpellier.
+Antoine ROUSSEAU spent 9 months in the office of Inria Chile (Santiago, Chile) from February to October 2016 to collaborate on the new project on Marine Energies Research International Center(MERIC) in Chile.
+Antoine is the scientific coordinator of the research line "Advanced modeling for marine energy", and several members of LEMON, CARDAMOM and TOSCA research teams will be involved in this 8 years project in partnership with DCNS and Enel.